Clarity Systems

 This is deeper, more involved work — and often builds on documentation already in place.

-Work usually begins by observing reality — not assumptions.
+Work usually begins by observing how things actually happen, not how they’re assumed to work.

-From there, the appropriate level of clarity is designed based on:
+From there, we determine the right level of clarity based on:

 how much risk confusion creates